OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-031.md

 ## Psalm 31:19

-> How great is Your goodness,
+> How abundant is Your goodness,
-> Which You have stored up for those who fear You,
+> Which You have reserved for those who fear You,
-> Which You have performed for those who take refuge in You,
+> Which You have accomplished for those who seek refuge in You,
-> Before the sons of mankind!
+> In the sight of humanity!

 ## Psalm 31:20

-> You hide them in the secret place of Your presence from the conspiracies of mankind;
+> You hide them in the shelter of Your presence from the schemes of people;
-> You keep them secretly in a shelter from the strife of tongues.
+> You keep them safe in a refuge from the strife of tongues.

 ---